SMILELab-FL/FedLab/docs/source/tutorial_2.rst

             """
             self._network.init_network_connection()

 FedLab provides 2 standard communication pattern implementations: synchronous and asynchronous.
 You can customize process flow by: 1. create a new class inherited from corresponding class in our standard implementations; 2. overwrite the functions in target communication stage.

 To sum up, communication strategy can be customized by overwriting as the note below mentioned.

 .. note::

-    1. ``setup()`` defines the network initialization stage.
+    1. :meth:`setup()` defines the network initialization stage.
 Can be used in complex system information synchronize.
-    2. ``run()`` is the main process of client.
+    2. :meth:`run()` is the main process of client.
 User need to define the communication strategy with user.
-    3. ``on_receive(sender_rank, message_code, payload)`` indicate the control flow and information parsing.
+    3. :meth:`on_receive(sender_rank, message_code, payload)` indicate the control flow and information parsing.

 Importantly, ServerManager and ClientManager should be defined and used as a pair.
 The control flow and information agreements should be compatible.
 FedLab provides standard implementation for typical synchronous and asynchronous, as depicted below.

 Synchronous
 ============

-Synchronous communication involves ``ServerSynchronousManager`` and ``ClientPassiveManager``.
+Synchronous communication involves :meth:`ServerSynchronousManager` and ``ClientPassiveManager``.
 Communication procedure is shown as follows.

 .. image:: ../imgs/fedlab-synchronous.svg
     :align: center
     :class: only-light

 .. image:: ../imgs/fedlab-synchronous-dark.svg
     :align: center
     :class: only-dark

 Asynchronous
 =============

-Asynchronous is given by ``ServerAsynchronousManager`` and ``ClientActiveManager``.
+Asynchronous is given by :class:`ServerAsynchronousManager` and :meth:`ClientActiveManager`.
 Communication procedure is shown as follows.

 .. image:: ../imgs/fedlab-asynchronous.svg
     :align: center
     :class: only-light

 .. image:: ../imgs/fedlab-asynchronous-dark.svg
     :align: center
     :class: only-dark

 Initialization stage
 =======================

-Initialization stage is represented by ``manager.setup()`` function.
+Initialization stage is represented by :meth:`manager.setup()` function.

 User can customize initialization procedure as follows(use ClientManager as example):